-CST Mission: Healing international survivors of torture and trauma through counseling and related services.
+CST Mission: Healing survivors of torture and trauma through counseling and related services.

 CST Values: Integrity, Compassion, Making a Difference.